cccu-uk/U10130_FCP_Practicals/content/Arduino8BitBinaryCounter/Ardunino8BitBinaryCounter.md

 We will then connect the Arduino board to 4 LEDs, and see how the computer can count.

-> The primary tool for this project will be TinkerCad -> https://www.tinkercad.com
+> The primary tool for this project will be TinkerCad -> https://www.tinkercad.com Create your own account to access TinkerCad and remember your login details, as we will be using TinkerCad often throughout this module.

 ## Binary Counting

-Computers count in BINARY, i.e. using ones and zeros.
+Computers count in BINARY, i.e., using ones and zeros.
 For example, the number 5 in binary is 00000101.
 How does this work?
-Here is a chart to explain how the computer uses 8-bits to represent the numbers from 0...255.

-Below is a table that show the possible combinations of 4-bit binary numbers and their decimal equivalent.
+Below is a table that shows the possible combinations of 4-bit binary numbers and their decimal equivalent of 0 to 255:

 <table align=center>
 <tr>